dhis2/design-system/atoms/loading.md

 ![Component Linear loader example](../images/componentloaderlinear.png)

-_A dashboard item with a linear loader, which shows the user the approxmiate progress of the loading._
+_A dashboard item with a linear loader, which shows the user the approximate progress of the loading._